henryjuho/sal_enhancers/sfs/README.md

 ls enhancers_*.bed.gz | while read i; do tabix -pbed $i; done
 ```

-Frequency data for enhancers was then generated:
+Frequency data for all enhancers and each peak subset was then generated:

 ```shell script
 mkdir /scratch/project_2002047/sal_enhance/enhance_sfs